CliveC99/p1-castlerea/README.md

   - **404 Error Page**
     - I was having issues with my 404 page.
     - I had saved the page as 404-error-page.html.
 This was causing issues until I renamed the page 404.html.
+I used [this](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site) page to help me.
     - The 404 page would not load when I would host it locally.
     - I fixed this issue by using the preview a page feature on Gitpod.
 This allowed me to fix my CSS code while viewing it, otherwise I would have to "Git push" every edit.